zambezi/mocha-headless-chrome/README.md

 They are alternative npm packages to do this task but this one differs from the other existing one by
  - Working on Node.js < 8
- - Don't rely on GoogleChrome/puppeteer.
+ - Not relying on GoogleChrome/puppeteer.
 Which make it faster and lighter.

 ## Getting Started